Dark Horse: George Harrison's Top 10 Solo Albums

 The guitarist released 10 studio albums between 1970 and 2002, an experimental electronic album, a soundtrack album and two live albums (including The Concert for Bangladesh), plus some non-album singles, including the sadly overlooked "Cheer Down" (1989).

-Today, the anniversary of his death in 2001, we're ranking his 10 serious studio albums.
+Today, on the 71st anniversary of his birth, we're ranking his 10 serious studio albums.
 This list doesn't include his two "while the Beatles were still together" albums, 1968's Wonderwall Music and 1969's Electronic Sound.
 (Although, even if we were to include them, they'd wind up as No. 12 — Electronic Sound — and 11 — Wonderwall Music — anyway.
 So there!)

-Check out the photo gallery below to see how we've ranked his 10 albums.
+Below, you'll find a quick "Happy Birthday" video that's now playing over at GeorgeHarrison.com.
+Below that, check out the photo gallery to see how we've ranked his 10 albums.

 Damian Fanelli is the online managing editor at Guitar World.
 Follow him on Twittah.